-When Disneyland celebrated their 60th anniversary, they had special fireworks.
+When Disneyland celebrated its 60th anniversary, it had special fireworks.
 It was called Disneyland Forever.
 That said, it is almost guaranteed that Magic Kingdom will have some kind of special fireworks for the anniversary.
-No, it is not going to be replacing Happily Ever After but instead just be at the Magic Kingdom for a limited-time engagement.
+No, it is not going to be replacing Happily Ever After, but instead would just be at the Magic Kingdom for a limited-time engagement.

 Disneyland also debuted a brand-new nighttime parade for the 60th anniversary which was called Paint the Night.
 If you go to Magic Kingdom now, you would see that currently there is no nighttime parade.
-On October 9, 2016, Magic Kingdom held its’ very last performance of the Main Street Electrical Parade.
-Since then, Magic Kingdom has not gotten any nighttime parade.
+On October 9, 2016, Magic Kingdom held its very last performance of the Main Street Electrical Parade.
+It’s now 2020, and Disney World’s Magic Kingdom has not gotten a new nighttime parade yet.
 In fact, this is now the longest time in Magic Kingdom history the park has been without a nighttime parade.
 Will we ever get one back?
 Well, if Disneyland got a special parade for their big celebration, chances are Magic Kingdom may most likely receive a brand-new parade for its 50th.
-Hopefully, we do get a parade as the parades were truly special to see.
+Hopefully, we do get a parade, as the parades are truly special to see.
 It was another way for guests to stay at the park later at night.
 I myself have memories of seeing the Main Street Electrical Parade along with the SpectroMagic Parade many times with my family members.
 With the technology we have today, I am sure that if and when a nighttime parade comes back, it is sure to be quite the spectacle!

-The other rumored attractions that might receive some kind of update for the 50th include but are not limited to Big Thunder Mountain Railroad, The Carousel of Progress, It’s A Small World, Mickey’s Philharmagic, Stitch’s Great Escape, Buzz Lightyear’s Space Ranger Spin, The Many Adventures of Winnie the Pooh, Jungle Cruise and Splash Mountain.
+The other rumored attractions that might receive some kind of update for the 50th include but are not limited to Big Thunder Mountain Railroad, The Carousel of Progress, It’s A Small World, Mickey’s PhilharMagic, Stitch’s Great Escape, Buzz Lightyear’s Space Ranger Spin, The Many Adventures of Winnie the Pooh, Jungle Cruise and Splash Mountain.

+With the 50th anniversary on its way, you may be wondering just how you should prepare for this grand occasion?
+My first piece of advice is to book your vacation as soon as possible.
+If you haven’t planned a trip for the end of 2021 but you’d like to go, this is the perfect time to book.
+Prices are low for flights and hotels, and you’re not likely to see these low prices once everything opens up again.
 The second thing you need to do is plan to arrive at the Magic Kingdom the day of the 50th by no later than 5:30 am.
 What I mean by arriving by 5:30 is by 5:30 you are all the way at the gate ready and waiting to get in the park.
 I actually recommend going as early as you possibly can, so if you can get there before 5:30, then great.
 If not, well, try your absolute best.
 You are going to want to get there early for a number of reasons.

-The first reason is if you do not, loads of people will be in line well before you and it may take a really long time to get in the park.
+The first reason is if you do not, loads of people will be in line well before you, and it may take a really long time to get in the park.
 That being said, you will also miss some things happening in the park right away when it opens, hence the reason you need to be there early.
-As soon as people are let into the park and this could be as early as 5:30 am, people will either head straight for the Emporium to wait in line and buy special anniversary merchandise or they will head right to the center hub in front of the castle and wait for the dedication ceremony that will be taking place.
+As soon as people are let into the park (and this could be as early as 5:30 am), people will either head straight for the Emporium to wait in line and buy special anniversary merchandise, or they will head right to the center hub in front of the castle and wait for the dedication ceremony that will be taking place.

-If you are fortunate enough to make your way through the line of the emporium and get a great spot for the ceremony, you did really good.
+If you are fortunate enough to make your way through the line of the Emporium and get a great spot for the ceremony, you did really well.
 My last piece of advice is to be prepared.
 The crowds and lines will be extremely long.
 Think about how the crowds are at Black Friday.
 Then take that energy and double or maybe even triple it.
 That is how crazy it will be at the park.
 This day may even be worse than going to the park on Christmas Day or New Year’s Eve.
 Along with being prepared, you need to have a battle plan.
 Plan out your day exactly how you want it to go and then stick to that plan.

 If you do not have a plan, you may not get to do all the things you want to do during the park’s celebration.
 So, if you plan, if you prepare, and if you are a crazy person like me who will be at Magic Kingdom at 5:30am on a Friday, then you will have the best time of your life!
-Either way this celebration is sure to one to remember and be anything unlike you have ever seen!
+Either way, this celebration is sure to one to remember and be anything unlike you have ever seen!